Lower Pecos Canyonlands 7-Day

 Dates: TBD, Please inquire for more information

 PARTICIPANTS: No prior experience necessary and we welcome canoeists and kayakers of 14 years of age and older.
 We ask that participants be prepared for the rigors of kayaking/canoeing for a full day, camping, hiking, and possible swimming.

-CRAFT: Canoes and inflatable kayaks will be the two options on this trip.
+CRAFT: Tandem canoes and hard shell sit-on-top kayaks will be the two options on this trip.

 COST: Adult(14 and older): $1400.00 50% Deposit Required